Whether you’re building a van for a new life or for a weekend escape, a refrigerator is an essential item for your campervan.

 The short answer is that if you want to spend long periods living in your van (more than just the odd weekend), then the best campervan fridge is a front loading compressor fridge, such as the Dometic Coolmatic CRX65 (Other sizes are available).

-Here is a quick overview of the best top loading, front loading and absorption fridges for campervans.
+Fridges come in different styles so, from my research into all things fridge related, here is an overview of the best top loading, front loading and absorption fridges for campervans.

 Best 12v campervan fridge (Top loading)